Siguza/IOHIDeous/docs/index.md

     bash$ sudo kmap -e | fgrep 'Kalloc' ffffff81bca61000-ffffff81dca61000     [ 512M] -rw-/-rwx [map prv cp] ffffff81bca61000 [0 0 0 0 0] 0000000d/66b19131:<         2> 0,0 {         0,         0} Kalloc

 Now that address looks like it could well be in range of our shared memory!
-I've done a couple of probes across reboots, and have sorted them by the distance between the kalloc map and our shared memory, for memory sizes of 8GB and 16GB:
+I've done a couple of probes across reboots, and have sorted them by the distance between the kalloc map and our shared memory, for memory sizes of 8GB and 16GB (the `memsize=N` boot-arg is wicked useful for that):

     10.13 8G
     shmem               kalloc start        kalloc end          start diff          end diff